 Legs muscles are used to a lot of strain.

-They've been holding and moving around the entire weight of your body for dozens of years by now.
+They've been holding and moving around the entire weight of your body for quite some years now.

 Even if you do 3 sets of 50 squats that doesn’t mean that your leg muscles will get bigger.

 And even if they do, wouldn’t it be easier to just add a couple weight plates and do less reps?